mp911de/logstash-gelf/src/site/markdown/examples/logback.md

  * additionalFields (Optional): Post additional fields.
 Eg. .GelfLogHandler.additionalFields=fieldName=Value
  * mdcFields (Optional): Post additional fields, pull Values from MDC.
 Name of the Fields are comma-separated mdcFields=Application,Version,SomeOtherFieldName
  * dynamicMdcFields (Optional): Dynamic MDC Fields allows you to extract MDC values based on one or more regular expressions.
 Multiple regex are comma-separated.
 The name of the MDC entry is used as GELF field name.
+ * includeFullMdc (Optional): Include all fields from the MDC, default false

 Logback configuration